EasonWangCN/my_raspberry_pi_3_diary/docs/get_a_pi.md

 There are a lot of rpi accessories, some are essential and recommend to have:

 * A **USB micro B power cable** with switch is recommended.

     There are no power swith in the board itself.
 It is quite annoying to plug and unplug USB cable times and times.

 * One or several **16GB Class 10 SD card** is also recommended.

-8GB is OK in may cases but Class 10 is necessary, which provides better performance to run system.
+    8GB is also OK but Class 10 is necessary, which provides better performance to run system.

 Something are unnecessary:

-* A **5V 2.5A  Power adapter** though Pi requires 5V 2.5A power input offically, a iPad adapter in 5V 2.1A is enough.
+* A **5V 2.5A  Power adapter**

+    Though Pi requires 5V 2.5A power input offically, a iPad adapter in 5V 2.1A is enough.
 But make sure you have a qualified adapter and USB cables, or you'll face some random SD card RW issue without clues.

 * **Fins or funs** is usually not necessary, unless with the case.
 * A **LED screen** is a good choice to build an bussiness demo.
-But Pi can be worked totoally headlessly with SSH.
-Also, a TV or other PC monitor with HDMI is works.
+But Pi can be worked totoally headlessly with SSH, or with a TV or PC monitor via HDMI.

 A lot of other accessories is availabe in JD, Taobao and Amazon base on your requirements:

 * A **case** to protect Pi.
 My Pi used to drop from the table and the SD card reader broken.
-* **USB keyboard** It is quite convenience to has a USB keyboard, but also not a must.
+* A **USB keyboard** is quite convenience to has a USB keyboard, but also not a must.

     There are some some special wired or wireless mini keyboard can be used as remote controller.
 Check them in internet.

 * **USB mouse** I believe everyone has it.
 * A **Wi-Fi dongle or a BT dongle** for previouse Pi versions.
 Ignore them if you are using 3B.
 * GPIO expansion or LED matrix board